Fractonic gauge theory of smectics: From Crystal dual to Smectic dual

 where, the modified bend modulus ${\bf K}=(K_x, K_y)$, with $K^{-1}_x=K^{-1}$ and $K_y^{-1}=K^{-1}-\frac{K^{-1}}{K\rho_y p^2+1}$, becomes anisotropic in this smectic case.
 In the lowest order approximation, making $\rho_y \to \infty$ (i.e., the condensate is very dense), $K_x=K_y=K$, and $\mathcal{L}_{\text{M}}^{\text{eff}}$ reduces to the Maxwell Lagrangian of the smectic case,

 Therefore, to lowest order, the crystal's Maxwell Lagrangian reduces to that of a smectic,

 which simply corresponds to setting $A_{\mu, y} \approx 0$.
-And, by replacing $\rho_x$ simply with $\rho$ in Equation (B3), the dual Lagrangian of the crystal reduces to that of the smectic exactly, to the lowest order,
+And, by replacing $\rho_x$ simply with $\rho$ in Eq.(B3), the dual Lagrangian of the crystal reduces to that of the smectic exactly, to the lowest order,